SillyTavern/SillyTavern-Timelines/README.md

 - *Hovering over an edge* highlights that edge.
 - *Clicking an edge* navigates to its far end (as measured from the click position), and zooms into the node there.
 - *Clicking a legend entry* highlights it and zooms into it.
 Clicking the same entry again removes the highlight, and zooms out.
-- *Typing into fulltext search* highlights and zooms to the search results in realtime.
+- *Focusing the fulltext search* or *typing into the fulltext search* highlights and zooms to the search results in realtime.
 When no match, or if you clear the search, it zooms out.
+- The fulltext search is an *incremental fragment search* a.k.a. *swoop*.
+For example, the query `ear xam oop` would match this line (and in this document, only this line).
+  - A *swoop* is an AND search using whitespace-delimited *fragments*.
+Their ordering in the query does not matter.
+  - Swoop is a highly efficient way to quickly navigate large collections of text, inspired by the *HELM Swoop* function of the *Helm* package in *Emacs*.
+  - You can still use the Timelines search like you would a classical substring search (but that's not taking advantage of swoop's full potential).

+Hover tooltips describe available actions at any node or edge.

 ### Checkpoints

 While checkpoints are a core ST feature, *Timelines* takes them to center stage, so we explain them briefly here.

 A checkpoint is just a named chat branch.
 Branches, including checkpoints, are essentially separate chat files.
+You may sometimes see the old term *bookmark*, which means *checkpoint*.

 *Timelines* itself only creates (unnamed) branches.